MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 - **Add respondents as Contacts**: Specify whether the respondent should be added as a contact in Common Data Service.

     By default, this setting is turned on, and each respondent is added as a contact in Common Data Service.
-This only works with surveys sent through email.
+This only works with surveys sent through [email](send-survey-email.md) or [survey invitations](create-survey-invite.md).

 ![Respondent settings](media/respondents-settings.png "Respondent settings")